-At times, we can all become frustrated by political agendas, misfortunes and perceived lack of planning by various governments around the world thus quite often not seeing the bigger picture – or the economics of how countries work.
+At times, we can all become frustrated by political agendas, misfortunes, and perceived lack of planning by various governments around the world.
+As a result, not quite often see the bigger picture – or the economics of how countries work.

 Two pillars of government

 There are two main mandates or rather tasks that a ruling party is assigned by the electorate when it comes to governing.
 These are: controlling the country’s fiscal and monetary policy.

 Fiscal policy is the internal running of the country and basically deals with tax and how it is allocated.
 The fiscal budget is then awarded to the various sectors of any economy.

 These include education, transport, healthcare, finance, trade and industry, defense, agriculture, and many other building blocks of your country.